How to Change Your Address in Japan: A Step-by-Step Guide

 A moving-in form (転入届 = tennyu todoke) is a document all residents (including foreign residents) must submit when relocating to a new location in Japan.
 Depending on your municipality, a moving-in form may be called a change of residence form (住民移動届 = jyuumin idou todoke).

-Failing to submit this form or falsifying details will result in penalties such as losing your residence status and fines up to ¥200,000 (Immigration Services Agency Japan Q88).
+Failing to submit this form or falsifying details about your address in Japan will result in penalties such as losing your residence status and fines up to ¥200,000 (Immigration Services Agency Japan Q88).

-By submitting a moving-in form, you fulfill the requirement for informing the Ministry of Justice of your current address.
+By submitting a moving-in form when changing your address, you fulfill the requirement for informing the Ministry of Justice of your current Japanese address.

 Image.
 English example of how to fill out a moving-in form from Okazaki city’s official website.

-Note: Different municipalities have different procedures for filing a moving-in form.
+Note: Depending on where you live in Japan, different municpalities have different procedures for filing a moving-in form.
 You can find exact instructions and required documents on the official homepage of your municipality office.

 Address registration requirements for first-time visitors to Japan